darongyang/blog/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: A paper a day, the reject away~
+# subtitle: A paper a day, the reject away~
+subtitle: New to Storage!

 profile:
   align: right